kyma-project/btp-manager/docs/contributor/02-10-operations.md

 The prerequisites for the SAP BTP service operator provisioning are:

-- Namespace `kyma-system`
+* Namespace `kyma-system`
-- PriorityClass `kyma-system`
+* PriorityClass `kyma-system`
-- Secret `sap-btp-manager` with data for the SAP BTP service operator
+* Secret `sap-btp-manager` with data for the SAP BTP service operator

-The namespace and PriorityClass resources are created during Kyma installation.
+The namespace and PriorityClass resources are created during <!--SAP BTP, Kyma runtime?--> installation.
 The Secret is injected into the cluster by Kyma Environment Broker (KEB).
-If you want to provision the SAP BTP service operator in a cluster without Kyma, you must create the prerequisites yourself.
+If you want to provision the SAP BTP service operator in a cluster without Kyma <!--Kyma runtime?-->, you must create the prerequisites yourself.

 ### Process